Condé Nast Traveler readers point to Indy's continuing cred as a booming foodie scene as the number one reason its star is on the rise.

-With the highest circulation of any LGBT monthly, OUT is an authority on fashion, entertainment, and lifestyle which now calls Indy a true cultural contender.
+With the highest circulation of any LGBTQ monthly, OUT is an authority on fashion, entertainment, and lifestyle which now calls Indy a true cultural contender.
 Commending daring new design projects, a high quality of life, and low rents, OUT puts the city in its top 9 for 2018.

 After visiting dining destinations across America, Zagat recognized Indy's culinary innovation, awards, nationally-known restaurants, and new openings in 2017, making it one of their 30 top picks.